What Are Stem Cells?

-Stem cells are undifferentiated cells that can chance into specialized cells and divide to produce more stem cells.
+Stem cells are undifferentiated cells that can change into specialized cells and divide to produce more stem cells.
 They are found in most organisms.
-In humans, there are two kinds of stem cells, embryonic stem cells and adult stem cells.
+In humans, there are two kinds of stem cells: embryonic stem cells and adult stem cells.

 Stem cells are categorized by their potential to differentiate into other types of cells.
 Embryonic stem cells are the most potent because they can become every type of cell in the whole body.
-All stem cells are calcified in 5 different groups:
+All stem cells are calcified into five5 different groups:

-How to identify stem cells, is a daunting task and there is no complete agreement among scientists.
-Most tests are based on making sure that stem cells are undifferentiated and capable of self-renewal.
+Identifying stem cells is a daunting task, and there is no complete agreement among scientists.
+Most tests are based on ensuring that stem cells are undifferentiated and capable of self-renewal.

 Researchers and doctors are interested in stem cells for several reasons.
-When stem cells are instructed to specialize, they become very useful to regenerate damaged tissues.
+When stem cells are instructed to specialize, they become very useful for regenerating damaged tissues.
 Researchers and doctors are seeking accessible sources of adult stem cells in humans.
 The most used and most accessible stem cells are:

-Umbilical Cord, which is easily and painlessly harvested.
-Two kind of stem cells are found in the umbilical cord.
-Mesenchymal stem cells are found in the Wharton’s jelly and the cord blood is a rich in hematopoietic stem cells.
-Both Mesenchymal stem cells and hematopoietic stem cells are generally characterized by their potency to differentiate into different cell types like bone, muscle, skin, etc.
+- Umbilical cord, which is easily and painlessly harvested.
+Two kinds of stem cells are found in the umbilical cord.
+Mesenchymal stem cells are found in Wharton’s jelly, and the cord blood is rich in hematopoietic stem cells.
+Both mesenchymal stem cells and hematopoietic stem cells are generally characterized by their potency to differentiate into different cell types like bone, muscle, skin, etc.